 Storm water runoff from the existing graded site outlets into the public storm drain system in El Camino Real.
 The public storm drain system in El Camino Real discharges into a regional detention basin, which is maintained by the Retention Basin Maintenance Association, of which the project is a member.
 That Association annually cleans and maintains the two existing detention basins that serve the San Diego Corporate Center.
-The detention basins were designed to mitigate the flows for a ten-year storm back to the pre-existing conditions as a requirement of the Coastal Commission at the time the Community Plan was first approved.
+The detention basins were designed to mitigate the flows for a ten-year storm back to the preexisting conditions as a requirement of the Coastal Commission at the time the Community Plan was first approved.
 Before leaving the site, storm flows will be treated to comply with the current regulations of the City of San Diego's Storm Water Standards Manual for water quality, and will be in accordance with the approved Water Quality Technical Report for the project.
-Best management practices will be incorporated to mitigate the pollutants of concern identified for the project, and will be maintained by the developer.
+Best management practices will be incorporated to mitigate the pollutants of concern identified for the project, and will be maintained by the developer or subsequent community association.

-6.5 ELECTRICAL, GAS, TELEPHONE AND CABLE TELEVISION
+6.5 ELECTRICAL, GAS, TELEPHONE & CABLE TELEVISION

 Existing electrical infrastructure owned by San Diego Gas & Electric Company are immediately adjacent to the site in Del Mar Heights Road and El Camino Real.
 Adequate capacity exists to serve the proposed project.
-A highpressure gas main is located in Del Mar Heights Road.
+A high-pressure gas main is located in Del Mar Heights Road.
 Adequate capacity exists to serve the proposed site.
 Existing underground telephone service in Del Mar Heights Road and El Camino Real is available from AT&T to serve the site.
 Time Warner Cable Television has existing underground facilities in El Camino Real to serve the site.

-6.6 POLICE SERVICE
+POLICE SERVICE 6.6

 The City of San Diego has responsibility for providing service to the Carmel Valley area.
-The Northwestern Division Police Substation, located at 12952 El Camino Real, is approximately 1,200 feet south of the project.
-The San Diego Police Department's current facilities and staffing ratio of 1.5 sworn personnel per 1,000 residents is considered adequate to handle demand for police services.
-In 2009, the average Priority E (Emergency) response time to Carmel Valley was 6.8 minutes, which is lower than the average response time within the Northwest Division.
+The Northwestern Division Police Substation, located at 12952 El Camino Real, is approximately 1,200 feet south of the project, and serves as the primary location for law enforcement services within the community.

-6.7 FIRE SERVICE AND EMERGENCY SERVICES
+6.7 FIRE SERVICE & EMERGENCY SERVICES

 The City of San Diego has responsibility for providing fire protection to Carmel Valley.
 Fire station number 24 is located at 13077 Hartfield Street, which is 0.3 miles northeast of the precise plan amendment area.
 Equipment at this station includes one engine, one brush engine and one medic/rescue.
 Eight additional fire stations, located within an approximately 10-mile radius of the site, would be available to provide backup.
-The City's Fire- Rescue Department has Automatic Aid Agreements with the surrounding communities of Del Mar, Solana Beach and Rancho Santa Fe.
+The City's Fire - Rescue Department has Automatic Aid Agreements with the surrounding communities of Del Mar, Solana Beach and Rancho Santa Fe.